Italian Lemon Knot Cookies; Italian Wedding Cookies; Italian Lemon Cookies; Italian Lemon Drop Cookies; anginetti or more appropriately, tarallucci.

 - Glaze cookies before serving.

-For the glaze, combine about 1 1/2 cups powdered sugar, 1 tablespoon milk, 1 tablespoon lemon extract.
+For the glaze: Combine about 2 cups powdered sugar, 1-2 teaspoons milk, and juice of one organic lemon.
 Adjust "thickness" of glaze according to personal taste.

 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.